Sandy Mouche

-Sandy Mouche is a Swedish band from Lund, Skåne County, southern Sweden.
-It consists of songwriter- and singer couple Martinique and Helena Josefsson, and the brothers Per (drums) and Ola (guitar) Blomgren.
-On live shows they bring a bassist and a pianist.
+Sandy Mouche is a Swedish band from Lund, Skåne County.
+It consists of songwriter and singer couple Martinique and Helena Josefsson, and brothers Per (drums) and Ola (guitar) Blomgren.
+For live shows, they bring in a bassist and a pianist.
 They sing in English and French.

 History

 Formation

-Sandy Mouche was created in autumn 2001.
+Sandy Mouche was formed in autumn 2001.
 Helena and Martinique were on holiday in Crete, Greece, with Per (who had played with Helena in other bands for six years) and his girlfriend, Hanna.
 Martinique played his song, "A Year" for the group.
 It was then that they collectively decided to form a band.

 The E.P.
 (2003) and White Lucky Dragon (2004)

 The band recorded demos in Per's bedroom, and in a studio along with Danyal Taylan, who would play the bass from then point until 2004.
 Sandy Mouche recorded and released an EP, which they sent to producer Christoffer Lundquist, whom the band felt to be "the perfect collaborator".
 Sandy Mouche decided they would release their first album, White Lucky Dragon (2004) on their own label, Magpie Music.
 White Lucky Dragon was released in Sweden and Japan.